jpaulm/javafbp/README.md

 https://github.com/spring-projects/eclipse-integration-gradle/
 Then import a generated project in Eclipse, right (ctrl for OSX) click on the project in Eclipse -> Configure -> Convert to Gradle Project.
 After the conversion you can Right (ctrl for OSX) click on the project -> Gradle -> Task Quick Launcher and type `build`.

+You may have to go to the project Properties and select Java Build Path/Source; remove watever is there and select `JavaFBP/src/main/java`; close Eclipse, and reopen it.

 Building from command line
 ---